naoshibaikyu/superbuddn/epilogues/incorrect5.md

 Eris: Wow.
 I keep stepping on a lot of crunchy twigs.

-Nadine Sad: Those are bones, Eris.
+Quincy: Those are bones, Eris.

 Eris Happy: (looks straight up) Not if I never look down.